-Policy 3 - Technology and Infrastructure - CIL Contributions
+Proposal 5 - Technology and Infrastructure - CIL Contributions

-The Town Council will prioritise the delivery of CIL funding it receives to items listed in the Plan's CIL schedule.
+Further to the adoption of a CIL Policy, the Town Council will prioritise CIL funding it receives to those items listed in the Plan's CIL Schedule on page 29.

 Tourism

 In March 2013 The Times newspaper reported on a survey identifying the top 50 towns to visit.
 Uppingham came 18th, thereby setting a target for improvement for future surveys.